pingswept/blog/static/projects.markdown

 *Laser eye surgery machine*

-I was the mechanical designer on for the concept development stage of this product for Alcon when I was at Ideo in 2005.
-From what I can tell, it never made it to market.
-From what I can tell, Alcon issued a massive product recall of this system's predecessor and then decided they were better off buying the next closest competitor (Wavelight) than building the machine themselves.
+I was the mechanical designer for the concept development stage of this product for Alcon when I was at Ideo in 2005.
+From what I can tell, it never made it to market; it seems that Alcon issued a massive product recall of this system's predecessor and then decided they were better off buying the next closest competitor (Wavelight) than building the machine themselves.

 <a href="http://www.ideo.com/work/item/delta-laser-eye-surgery-machine-concept"><img src="http://farm5.static.flickr.com/4026/4457474860_c28ef6b9be.jpg" width="475" height="235" alt="Alcon laser eye surgery machine" /></a>